smoorg/mateuszreszka-xyz/content/posts/burnout.md

 activity such as [English Camp](https://english-camp.pl/) using agile methodologies and act as asynchronous teams of volunteers.
 It was great to help others and learn at the same time and a pleasure to work and learn from experienced people.
-Unfortunately, in my case it didn\'t help me much on finding my dream job.
+Unfortunately, in my case it didn't help me much on finding my dream job.

 My adventure with programming started thanks to one of my friends in the